rosshadden/grooveshark-cli/README.md

 ## Todo

 - Find a better way to start and stop the socket.io server.
 Currently no way to detect if it is already running or not.
+- Make `stop-server` actually do what it's supposed to do.
 - Status can accept a format string that returns the status of the player in the format passed in.
 - Document Server API so it's easier for people to write clients to connect and use it.